 If your test instrument uses a lower input impedance (such as 50 ohms or 1 Mohm) then we recommend that you use a high impedance adapter or high impedance probe with low capacitance for your display instrument, so that you can obtain the calibrated sensor results.

-At frequencies above 50 kHz, the length of the coaxial cable used for your measurements can significantly affect the results.
-If the sensor has no built-in coax cable (shown in the table at Sensors 5 HZ - 1 MHz), then for calibration we connected a 3-foot long coaxial cable to connect the sensor to the voltmeter, which adds approximately 30 pF per foot, in shunt to the meter.
+At frequencies above 50 kHz, the length of coax cable you use for measurements can significantly affect the results.
+If the sensor has no built-in coax cable then for calibration tests we used a 3-foot long coaxial cable to connect the sensor to the voltmeter, which adds approximately 30 pF per foot, in shunt to the meter.